César Huerta: Anderlecht

-On 10 January 2025, Huerta joined Belgian Pro League club Anderlecht on a four-year deal.
+In January 2025, Huerta joined Belgian Pro League club Anderlecht on a four-year contract.

 On 19 January, Huerta made his debut with the club in a league match against Kortrijk, coming on as a substitute and scoring in a 2–0 win.

 On 4 May, Huerta was in the starting line-up that played the 2025 Belgian Cup final against Club Brugge, where he was substituted off during the second half as Anderlecht lost 2–1.

+Return to Pumas

+On 27 August 2026, Huerta returned to Mexico to sign with Pumas.

 International career

 Youth

 Huerta was called up by Mario Arteaga to be part of the squad that participated at the 2017 CONCACAF U-17 Championship and subsequently won.
 He was also called up to participate at the 2017 FIFA U-17 World Cup.

 Senior

 In August 2023, Huerta received his first call-up to the senior national team by manager Jaime Lozano, for two friendly matches against Australia and Uzbekistan.

 Huerta made his senior debut for Mexico on 9 September 2023, in a friendly match against Australia, entering in the second half for Alexis Vega at the 60th minute and later scoring the 2–2 equalizer towards the end of the match in the 83rd minute.

+Huerta was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.